Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Approximation of the fractal problem for the Westervelt equation by prefractal problems with Lipschitz boundaries

 where $D$ defined by~(\ref{bigcontrfact}).
 For any function $g\in H^1(\mathbb{R}^n)$

 \end{theorem} \begin{proof} Let firstly suppose that $g\in C(\mathbb{R}^n)$.
-We follow the proof of~Theorem~2.1 in Ref.~\cite{Capitanelli2} given for the special case of von Koch snowflake.
+We follow the proof of~Theorem~2.1 in Ref.~\cite{Capitanelli2} given for the particular case of von Koch snowflake.
 For a fixed summit $A$ on $\partial K_0$ we introduce the measure

 Let us prove that $\mu_m$ weakly converges to the measure $\mu$ considered on $K$.
 For any $m$, we introduce the following positive linear functional on the space $C(K)$

 As $K$ is compact of $\R^n$, then $h\in C(K)$ is uniformly continuous on $K$.
 Consequently, we have